vantheshark/Burrow.NET/README.txt

 - Run Burrow.Publisher to publish messages
 - Run Burrow.Subscriber to subscribe messagages asynchronously from queue.

-Documentation can be found in the project page: http://burrow.codeplex.com/ Nuget library is also added at http://nuget.org/packages/Burrow.NET
+Documentation can be found in the project page: http://burrow.codeplex.com/documentation or github wiki page: https://github.com/vanthoainguyen/Burrow.NET/wiki/Get-started-with-Burrow.NET
+Nuget library is also added at http://nuget.org/packages/Burrow.NET

 3. LICENCE